nitad54448/yappari-5-1/README.md

 After installing the program in a directory of your choice, some other directories will be created : /data, /drt, /files, /help and /models.
 The _models_ directory contains png files with images for creating circuits.
 The _data_ directory contains and some dll required by the program and in the /files you can see some example of data files and custom definitions.

 ## Panels ##
 The program has several graphic and a parameter list with several commands grouped on the right side of the window.
+When you start the program, if everything is normal, you should see something like this

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/panels.PNG)

 ### Zr, -Zi ###